-3. Provide a general description of the Title I We utilize and follow the District's curriculum which is aligned with the instructional program being implemented at Georgia DOE.
-We require a minimum number of instructional minutes in this Title I school.
-Specifically define the core content areas.
-Students in Grades 3-5 benefit from personalized learning subject areas to be addressed and the for 50 minutes per day.
+We utilize and follow the District's curriculum which is aligned with the Georgia DOE.
+We require a minimum number of instructional minutes in core content areas.
+Students in Grades 3-5 benefit from personalized learning for 50 minutes per day.
 All students received SEL instruction.
-Data from instructional strategies/methodologies to be iReady, Georgia Milestones, benchmark assessments, and other in-house employed to address the identified needs of assessments is used to determine which specialized services students receive, the most academically at-risk students in the Students who are two or more grade levels behind receive additional Early school.
-Please include services to be provided Intervention Services in reading and math.
-Students also receive special for students living in local institutions for education services based on their IEPs.
-The District provides transportation neglected or delinquent children (if services for students identified as homeless.
-Students attend applicable). specials/connections classes (Music, STEAM, P.E.) every day for 45 minutes.
+Data from iReady, Georgia Milestones, benchmark assessments, and other in-house assessments are used to determine which specialized services students receive, Students who are two or more grade levels behind receive additional Early Intervention Services in reading and math.
+Students also receive special education services based on their IEPs.
+The District provides transportation services for students identified as homeless.
+Students attend specials/connections classes (Music, STEAM, P.E.) every day for 45 minutes.

-4. If applicable, provide a description of how Administrators, teachers, Instructional Specialist, and counselor use data from teachers, in consultation with parents, EIP checklist, GKIDS, Kindergarten Readiness, iReady (3x per year), Content administrators, and pupil services personnel, Mastery Assessments, Georgia Milestones and IEP goals and objectives to will identify eligible children most in need of determine which students need which services and the model to use for services in Title I targeted assistance providing those services.
-Student scores on the checklists and assessments schools/programs.
-Please include a determine their instructional placement and services. description of how the school will develop and implement multiple (a minimum of 2) objective, academic-based performance criteria to rank students for service.
-Also include a description of the measurable scale (point system) that uses the objective criteria to rank all students.
+4. If applicable, provide a description of how teachers, in consultation with parents, administrators, and pupil services personnel, will identify eligible children most in need of services in Title I targeted assistance schools/programs.
+Please include a description of how the school will develop and implement multiple (a minimum of 2) objective, academic-based performance criteria to rank students for service.
+Also include a description of the measurable scale (point system) that uses the objective criteria to